bngarren/resource_app_trpc/NOTES.md

 - The settings enable ESLint to automatically fix identified issues on save
 - ESLint is set as the default formatter for JavaScript and TypeScript files
 - Using a specific .vscode/settings.json file for these configurations allows project-specific settings without affecting the global VSCode settings.

+## App Structure/Philosophy
+- API requests are handled by an Express app which designates TRPC to handle most routes
+- TRPC provides type safety and input validation for the routes (procedures)
+- Theses procedures call various modules in the "service layer", e.g. scanService, userService, to handle the request.
+The services provide the business logic of our app.
+The services make calls to a "query layer", e.g. queryResource, queryUserInventoryItem, which represent the database/ORM layer.
+Therefore, service code should be database/ORM agnostic, and the query modules represent the actual database/ORM implementation, e.g. Prisma related calls.

 ## Dockerized E2E testing